-Updated to include the forthcoming requirement to pay contributions to fund benefits under the Universal Paid Leave Amendment Act of 2016.
+Updated to include final regulations regarding contributions to fund benefits under the Universal Paid Leave Amendment Act of 2016, effective May 16, 2019.

-In-depth review of the spectrum of Washington employment law requirements HR must follow with respect to unemployment insurance tax (FUTA/SUTA).
+In-depth review of the spectrum of Arkansas employment law requirements HR must follow with respect to legally required benefits.

 HR guidance on laws governing unemployment insurance.